philemonnwanne/projects/mini-project/readme.md

 ```
 apt update
 apt install mysql-server

-<span>When prompted, enter your password and choose legacy authentication, but if you want to set strong password policies you can choose the recommended option</span>
 ```
+<samp>When prompted, enter your password and choose legacy authentication, but if you want to set strong password policies you can choose the recommended option</samp>

 we can now exit mySQL using the command `exit;`